 What Are Dental Onlays?

 You’ve come to our office for your cleaning and examination appointment, where we’ve gathered all the information we need for Dr. Slepchik to prepare your specific dental treatment plan.
 We must also consider how we get to the final result when choosing what treatment to do.
-When we see teeth that has cuspal breakdown, there are 2 options: a crown or an onlay.
+When we see teeth with cuspal breakdown, there are two options: a crown or an onlay.
 Your cusps are the main contribution to chewing; if they are broken down or weakened, they must be reinforced and strengthened.

 What Are The Benefits Of Dental Onlays?